 - An abstract describing the dissertation (maximum 500 words).
-The abstract must be written in lay, language and the value of the research to the student's field (to be understood by the public) terms that addresses the purpose of the research, how the research will be carried out, and the value of the research to the student's field.
-Do not include references.
+The abstract must be written in lay language (to be understood by the public) and address the purpose of the research, how the research will be carried out, and the value of the research to the student's field.
+References are not to be included.

 - A two-page document containing 1) a descriptive list of chapters and 2) a timetable with major deliverables for completion of the dissertation (e.g., completion dates by each chapter).